What KPIs can you use to measure the performance of your supply chain?

 To optimize supply chain performance, teams don’t just work on KPIs.

-Increasingly, stakeholders are interested in simulating various scenarios in advance.
-This need for projection is driven by the desire to anticipate the effects of an action or a group of actions on the associated KPIs.
-For instance, if you plan to change the service rate of a product, you want to know in advance what the impact will be on stock levels or availability rates.
+Very often now, players want to simulate different scenarios upstream.
+This need for projection responds to the need to anticipate the effects of an action or group of actions on the associated KPIs.
+For example, if you’re planning to change the service level of a product, you want to know in advance what the impact will be on stock levels or availability.

 The strength of current tools, such as Optimix XFR, lies precisely in their ability to simulate several alternatives by acting on input variables, to help make the right decisions.
 With this in mind, we can model scenarios with impacts on key indicators, but also effects in terms of costs and even greenhouse gas emissions (from a green supply chain perspective).

-As retailers become more adept at data management, supply chain management evolves into a high-precision mechanism.
-Understanding and analyzing the main logistic indicators is necessary but no longer sufficient.
+As retailers’ mastery of data advances, supply chain management becomes a high-precision mechanism.
+Understanding and analyzing the main logistics indicators is necessary, but no longer sufficient.

-To achieve goals and balance the stakes, understanding the relationships between various KPIs is essential.
-In this regard, you need software solutions that help you cross-reference, analyze, and interpret data.
+To meet objectives and reconcile challenges, you also need to understand the relationships between the various KPIs.
+With this in mind, you need software solutions that help you cross-reference, analyze and interpret data.

-Beyond just understanding and correcting, supply chain efficiency now requires a projection logic.
-It’s not just about understanding after the fact and making corrections but about anticipating and planning as much as possible to optimize performance.
-Soon, we might even be able to evaluate the efficiency of different logistical flows and offer the best option.
+Supply chain efficiency requires a forward-looking approach.
+It’s no longer just a question of understanding after the fact and correcting, but of anticipating and planning as much as possible to optimize performance.
+In the near future, we should even be able to evaluate the efficiency of different logistics flows and propose the best option.

-Optimize your supply chain performance.
-Discover how Optimix XFR enhances your performance with its forecasting and projection modules.
+You want to optimize the performance of your supply chain.
+Discover how Optimix XFR boosts your performance with its forecast and projection modules.

 Subscribe to our Newsletters :